Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-the NEMO-3 in the Modane Underground Laboratory(LSM).
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} LSM, Fr\'{e}jus Road Tunnel, France \task \textbf{Period:} 2017 (\textit{final stage}) \task \textbf{Type:} $\nu_{e}$ \task \textbf{Detection Technique:} Calorimeter \end{tasks} SuperNEMO\cite{vilela2015supernemo} is the successor to the NEMO-3 experiment and the detector replaces the NEMO-3 in the Modane Underground Laboratory(LSM).
 It develops the strategy proven by the NEMO-3 experiment of a tracker, calorimeter and seven double-beta decaying isotopes.\\NEMO-3 produced the best measurements of $2\nu\beta\beta$ for all the 7 isotopes but failed to observe $0\nu\beta\beta$ events in any of them.
-SuperNEMO will employ 100kg of $^{82}Se$ isotopes to probe $0\nu\beta\beta$ which is a direct indication of leptogenesis. the experiment also has a unique capability to search for alternative $0\nu\beta\beta$ decay mechanisms \textit{e.g.} right-handed currents and Majoron emission.
+SuperNEMO will employ 100kg of $^{82}Se$ isotopes to probe $0\nu\beta\beta$ which is a direct indication of leptogenesis.
+The experiment also has a unique capability to search for alternative $0\nu\beta\beta$ decay mechanisms \textit{e.g.} right-handed currents and Majoron emission.
 The increase in the source mass and stringent background requirements fulfillment gives SuperNEMO a sensitiveness of two orders better than that of NEMO-3\cite{waters2017latest}.\\The SuperNEMO detector will consist of 20 modules, each one using 5-10 kg of $^{82}Se$ in a $4\times3.7m^{2}$ foil sheet.
 A magnetized tracker volume will occupy the space on both sides of the foil.
 The tracker will be made of 113 rows of 9 tracker cells per side.
 A calorimeter will surround the tracker, formed of 520 scintillator blocks coupled to 8$^{\prime\prime}$ Hamamatsu PMTs\cite{guzowski2015construction}.\\The aim of the calorimeter is to measure the energy and time of the $\beta$-decay electrons and other background particles.
 The tracker will discriminate among electrons, positrons, gamma and alphas and also measure event kinematics.
-The reactions involved in the $\beta\beta$ decay process of the source are--
+The reactions involved in the $\beta\beta$ decay process of the sources are--